-ASF members also joined the American Society of Nephrology last September to have kidney doctors and patients advocating side by side.
+ASF members also joined the American Society of Nephrology in September 2015 to have kidney doctors and patients advocating side by side.
 And I have just returned from Rare Disease Week where over 300 rare disease advocates participated in programs at the National Institutes of Health (NIH) where we listened to top directors at the FDA and NIH talk about how patient-centered research is a top priority, saw the commitment of our lawmakers to push through legislation that would help all rare disease patients get more treatments and last but not least, met people like you and me, battling unbelievable odds to make their voice heard to help themselves and their loved ones.

 You do not have to go to Washington, DC, to advocate.
 All you have to do is tell your story and make your voice heard.
 Tell others what it is like to live with Alport syndrome and what we want to see for the future.
 We do not want another generation of our families to experience kidney failure and hearing loss.
 To effect change we must speak up – each in our own way.